google/syzkaller/docs/syzbot.md

 However, note that if `syzbot` did not provide a C reproducer, it wasn't able to trigger the bug using the C program (though, it can be just because the bug is triggered by a subtle race condition).

+## Downloadable assets

+Syzbot shares links to the bootable disk image, kernel object file and other relevant files that can be used to reproduce and debug the issue locally.

+See [this tutorial](/docs/syzbot_assets.md) on how to use them.

 ## Crash does not reproduce?

 If the provided reproducer does not work for you, most likely it is related to the